amumu1843/Robust_Raw_Object_Detection/README.md

 Inputs will be of `.raw` format, thus if any pre-processing is applied in training or validation phase, please also include it in your testing project.

 Our testing environment is a single 32G-memory GPU, with python 3.7.10 and CUDA 10.2.
-Please make sure the submitted codes are compatible with this environment.
+Please make sure the submitted codes are compatible with this environment. **Acceptable DL frameworks includes: PyTorch, TensorFlow and MindSpore.**

+As a checklist, your submission for the final testing phase should include the following files:
+- Model weights (pth, ckpt, pb, etc.).
+- Inference codes, which will generate detection results in `./results` folder in `.txt` format (same as validation phase).
+- A visualization and a brief intruduction of your model structure.
+PDF format recommended.

-Please send your submission to the following organizers:
+Please send your submission to **all** of the following organizers:
 - pengjingyang1 AT huawei DOT com
 - xurk AT mail DOT ustc DOT edu DOT cn

----
+Notice that if your submission file is too large to be attached to an email, please send the downloading link of your submission to organizers.
+Google Drive / Dropbox / Baidu Cloud Disk is recommand. **Make sure that the last modified time if before Sept.
+1st, 2023.**

 ## 5. License

 - Baseline code: [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
 - Dataset: ROD Dataset follows [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
 Commercial use is NOT ALLOWED.

----
 ## 6. Contact
 Please contact Jingyang Peng for more details.
 Email: pengjingyang1 AT huawei DOT com